 The plans begin at one dollar per month per agent, and while you won’t be getting access to the full list of features, you do get to integrate your Zendesk platform with more than 150 unique applications, think Twitter, Salesforce, Business Apps, etc,.

 Safeharbor has been a leading developer of knowledge base software applications and knowledge management solutions for over 15 years.
 Determined to help enterprises and public sector companies deliver the most comprehensive web self-help service, Safeharbor leverages knowledge to improve customer service.

 It’s almost a three-in-one type of service.
 You get access to the general product, which is the knowledge base, but you also get to access an integrated forum system (great for customer feedback), and also a few tools and tips on how to optimize your content, which means that Safeharbor is aware of the search engine optimization benefits that can be had from using such a system!

-ProProfs Knowledge Base is a web-based knowledge management software which helps businesses to centrally access and manage organizational knowledge as well as enhance employee collaboration and coordination.
-Additionally, businesses use the knowledgebase to create a highly-searchable online FAQ to improve customer service and reduce tickets.
+ProProfs Knowledge Base is a web-based knowledge management software that helps businesses to centrally access and manage organizational knowledge as well as enhance employee collaboration and coordination.
+Additionally, businesses use the knowledgebase to create a highly searchable online FAQ to improve customer service and reduce tickets.
 Organizations can also easily transfer employee knowledge through the knowledgebase to train their sales, customer service, support teams as well as introduce new hires to company policies and procedures.

 I did say that I would try to include at least one free (open-source) knowledge base system in this list, so here we are.
 Although the iPanelThemes website might say that these guys are a premium WordPress theme business, their knowledge base theme is released under the GPL license on GitHub.
 What’s more, this is only going to work for those webmasters who’re using the WordPress content management system.